 Myth 2: Alzheimer’s and dementia are the same thing.

 Each type requires its own approach to care, which is why a proper diagnosis is so important.
+New diagnostic tools, including FDA-cleared blood tests, are making it easier than ever to distinguish among dementia types and ensure people receive appropriate treatment.

 Myth 3: Alzheimer’s isn’t fatal.